-- Slower growth and development.
+- Slower growth and development (developmental delays).
 Children with more-serious congenital heart defects often develop and grow more slowly than do children who don't have heart defects.
-They may be smaller than other children of the same age and, if the nervous system has been affected, may learn to walk and talk later than other children.
+They may be smaller than other children of the same age.
+If the nervous system has been affected, a child may learn to walk and talk later than other children.

 - Stroke.
 Although uncommon, some children with congenital heart defects are at increased risk of stroke due to blood clots traveling through a hole in the heart and on to the brain.

-- Emotional issues.
-Some children with congenital heart defects may feel insecure or develop emotional problems because of their size, activity restrictions or learning difficulties.
-Talk to your child's doctor if you're concerned about your child's moods.
+- Mental health disorders.
+Some children with congenital heart defects may develop anxiety or stress because of developmental delays, activity restrictions or learning difficulties.
+Talk to your child's provider if you're concerned about your child's mental health.

 Because the exact cause of most congenital heart defects is unknown, it may not be possible to prevent these conditions.
-However, there are some things you can do that might reduce your child's overall risk of birth defects and possibly heart defects, too, such as:
+If you have a high risk of giving birth to a child with a congenital heart defect, genetic testing and screening may be done during pregnancy.

 - Take a multivitamin with folic acid.
-Daily consumption of 400 micrograms of folic acid has been shown to reduce birth defects in the brain and spinal cord and may help reduce the risk of heart defects as well.
+Taking 400 micrograms of folic acid daily has been shown to reduce birth defects in the brain and spinal cord.
+It may help reduce the risk of heart defects as well.